DioStol/loyalty-system/README.md

 -       Every point is worth 1 eurocent

-A customer can use available points to invest in stocks, forex, or any other investment that would like.
+A customer can use available points to invest in stocks, forex, or any other investment that they would like.
 In addition, a customer can request for historical data such as cutomer's transactions, available points, pending points, investments and other.

 - ## Usage